Stock Availability – Trees

 To 8m in swamps, floodplains and wet areas.
 White brush flowers attract insects and birds.
 Critically endangered in the wild.

-Ready in July
+Ready in late December

 Melaleuca seiberi